 To determine your conversion rate, take the total number of visitors on your website and divide it by the total number of conversions, and multiply this number by 100.

 You can calculate separate conversion rates depending on the specific conversion goal that you are tracking.
-For example, you may have different conversion rates for form submissions, purchases made, phone calls, etc.
+For example, you may have different conversion rates for form submissions, purchases made, phone calls, social media etc.

 The average profit margin refers to how much profit you’ve made over a certain period of time.
 To calculate this KPI, take your gross profit and divide it by the revenue.

-Many eCommerce stores also run pay per click advertising campaigns to attract more customers to their brand.
+Many eCommerce stores also run pay-per-click advertising campaigns to attract more customers to their brands.
 One KPI to consider is measuring revenue per click, or RPC to see how effective these campaigns are.

 To determine this number, take your total revenue and divide it by the total number of clicks that you received.